LAOHA47/rob6323_go2_project/README.md

 Terrain determinism: the terrain generator uses a fixed seed in rob6323_go2_env_cfg.py (seed=0).

-Training seed: I did not add custom seed flags to the workflow; training reproducibility follows the original course-provided train.sh and its underlying configs.
-If train.sh exposes a seed option, set it there; otherwise it uses the default seed behavior from the provided training pipeline.
+Training seed: We did not add custom seed flags to the workflow; training reproducibility follows the original course-provided train.sh and its underlying configs.
+It uses the default seed behavior from the provided training pipeline.